amoga-org/dump-files/README.md

 ## Credits

 This tool was created with the assistance of Claude (Anthropic).
-The implementation includes file handling, directory traversal, and smart filtering features to make file dumping more convenient and safe.
+The implementation includes file handling, directory traversal, gitignore support, and smart filtering features to make file dumping more convenient and safe.